flipperdevices/flipperzero-firmware/simon-tutorial/README.md

 ### Step 1h.
 Run the application
 <img src="step-01.png" width="50%"/>

+- Make sure you save app.c & any other files you edited.
 - Make sure qFlipper is not running & no CLI is running.
 - Make sure no applications are running on the Flipper Zero.
 - Make sure Flipper Zero is plugged into the computer.
 - Press Control+Shift+B
 - Choose `[Debug] Launch app on Flipper`

 If you get an error message displayed in red, read it out loud and hopefully there will be a clue as to the issue.
 If you can't figure it out, ask for help in the [Discord server](https://discord.com/invite/NsjCvqwPAd).
 If it just says `***FBT Errors***` check to see if the text a few lines above has the message `“sections requires a defined symbol root specified by -e or -u”`.
 If so, you need to confirm that the entry_point value in `application.fam` file matches the name of the method in `app.c` (the casing must be identical).
+If you still can't figure out the error, you may want to compare your code with the code in the completed files.

 NOTE: The application doesn't actually do anything, so it will run and then immediately exit.